hani64/wastewater-trends-streamlit/README.md

 Create a `.env` file in the project root:

-NOTE: the encoding variable are optional and should only be set if issue arise.
+NOTE: the encoding variables are optional and should only be set if issues arise.

 ```ini
 AZURE_BLOB_CONNECTION_STRING=your_connection_string